scala/scala-lang/events/README.md

 1. a "normal" logo, 40 x 40 pixels.
 Named, for example, like so: `my-conference.png` (pngs and jpgs are OK to upload)
 2. a "retina" logo, 80 x 80 pixels, **the same as the "normal" logo, just 2x larger**.
 Named, for example, like so: `my-conference@2x.png`.
 (Note that it must be identically named to the "normal" logo, but with `@2x` in addition.)

-Including a relative path to an image look like this:
+Including a relative path to a logo looks like this:

     ---
     isevent: true